Icaro (manga): Synopsis

-The boy Icaro can fly since he was born.
+Since his birth, a boy named Icaro has had the ability to fly.
 He was taken away from his mother and grew up in the care of the government, which tried to research his abilities.
 Icaro falls in love with one of the researchers and discovers his own free will.
 He tries to escape his prison before they are able to take away his urge for freedom from him.